out1 <- simTrialData(

 Overview

-randomRegress() decomposes variety BLUPs from a multi-environment trial into two biologically interpretable components:
+randomRegress() decomposes variety BLUPs from a multi-treatment, multi-environment trial into two biologically interpretable components:

 - Efficiency — a variety’s genetic value under the baseline (typically low-input) treatment.

-The decomposition is derived from the G-matrix (genetic variance–covariance matrix across Treatment × Site combinations) using the Gaussian conditional distribution.
-It generalises naturally from two treatments to any number, with four built-in conditioning schemes.
+The decomposition is derived from the G-matrix (genetic variance–covariance matrix across Treatment × Site combinations) using Gaussian conditional distribution theory.
+It generalises naturally from two treatments to any number, with four built-in conditioning schemes used in this function.

 plot_randomRegress() visualises the result as a regression scatter plot, an efficiency–responsiveness quadrant plot, or a G-matrix heatmap.